Introduction to Stateflow HDL Code Generation

 If you use single and double data types, HDL Coder generates real data types in the HDL code.
 You can simulate and verify the code by using third-party simulators such as ModelSim®.

-generator does not support generation of HDL code for the Stateflow
+not support generation of HDL code for the Stateflow

 Native Floating Point mode.
 To generate